CLAMP: Contrastive Learning for 3D Multi-View Action-Conditioned Robotic Manipulation Pretraining: Results

 \autoref{tab:sota_results} reports the maximum success rate across all checkpoints in simulation, averaged over three training seeds, with evaluations conducted over 50 trials every 40k steps.
 The top five rows correspond to baseline methods, while the bottom three rows show the same baselines with \method pre-training.
 ACT with \method pre-training outperforms its non-pretrained counterpart on five of the six tasks.
 All variants of ALOHA Unleashed with \method pre-training outperform the non-pretrained ALOHA Unleashed across all tasks.
 Notably, `ALOHA Unleashed with \method' significantly surpasses all baselines on every task.
 On the whole, methods with \method pre-training exhibit substantial performance gains, demonstrating the benefits of leveraging learned image and action representations during fine-tuning.
 Moreover, we show that pre-training the encoders and the policy in parallel further improves fine-tuning performance.

 \autoref{fig:eval_curves} illustrates the evaluation curves of our method (green line) and the baselines, averaged over three training seeds.
 ALOHA Unleashed with \method pre-training shows strong performance at very early training stages, indicating significant gains in sample efficiency and overall performance due to pre-training.
 On challenging tasks such as \texttt{Pen in Container}, its performance continues to improve with more training.
-See Appendix \ref{sec:pre_training_results} for the pre-training results.